 Assisting Government Administrative Tribunals Properly Interpret the Law

-(Washington, D.C.) – The Immigration Reform Law Institute (IRLI) has filed three amicus briefs on behalf of the Federation for American Immigration Reform (FAIR) with the Board of Immigration Appeals (BIA) in three different cases concerning immigration fraud, criminal aliens, and national security.
+(Washington, D.C.) – The Immigration Reform Law Institute (IRLI) has filed a friend-of-the-court brief (attached here) on behalf of the Federation for American Immigration Reform (FAIR) with the Board of Immigration Appeals (BIA) to address whether an alien convicted under an Arizona statute that prohibits attempting to transport a narcotic drug for sale is removable from the United States.